worldworm/docker-mailserver/docs/content/contributing/general.md

     The default value of `PARALLEL_JOBS` is 2.
 Increasing it to `3` requires 6 threads and 6GB of main memory; increasing it to `4` requires 8 threads and at least 8GB of main memory.

+!!! warning "Test Output when Running in Parallel"

+    When running test in parallel, BATS will run more than one test at any given time.
+This can result in output not being exactly what you'd expect, i.e. there could be _more_ or _less_ than you'd think.
+Those writing tests need to take care of this.
+Always test with `make clean generate-accounts tests/parallel/setX`.

 ??? tip "Running a Specific Test"

     To run a specific test, use `make build generate-accounts test/<TEST NAME>`, where `<TEST NAME>` is the file name of the test (_for more precision use a relative path: `test/test/<PATH>`_) **excluding** the `.bats` suffix.